chrismichaelscott/jsmock/README.md

 - It's not testing that the `$scope.update()` method is setting the correct id (it cannot because it can't destinguish between the two calls)
 - It's difficult to read because the assertion is not defined in the same place as the test login

-jsmock, can be used to make this all a bit nice.
+jsmock, can be used to make this all a bit nicer.
 First, create a mock of the `factmint.service.visualizationPlugin`:

       var mockVisualizationPluginService = factmint.mock({
         setPlugin: function(pluginId) {}